rern/rAudio/README.md

 		- Expand `root` partition:
 			- By default, `root` partition will be expaned on initial boot.
 			- SD card backup with shrunken `root` partition - Create a blank file `expand` in `BOOT` before backup
-		- GPIO 3.5" LCD display (Not for Zero and 1)
-			- Create a blank file in `BOOT` named as:
-				- Generic display - `lcd`
-				- Waveshare 35a   - `lcd35a`
-				- Waveshare 35b   - `lcd35b`
-				- Waveshare 35b v2   - `lcd35b-v2`
-				- Waveshare 35c   - `lcd35c`

 - Boot duration
 	- RPi4: 20+ seconds
 	- RPi3: 50+ seconds
 	- RPi1, Zero: 80+ seconds
 - After initial boot:
-	- If connected to a screen, IP address and QR code for connecting from remote devices displayed.
+	- If there's a connected screen, IP address for connecting from remote devices will be displayed.
 	- Before setup anything: Settings > Addons > rAudio > Update (if available)
 	- Restore settings and database:
 		- If not pre-configured, Settings > System > Backup/Restore Settings